Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: AMRF sample of WD+MS binaries

-The distributions of color excess for systems that enter the modeled (Section \ref{sec:modifications}) and observed non-\textit{class I} and final NCE samples are plotted in Figure \ref{fig:color_excess_dist}.
-As expected, we see that on average, triples have significant non-zero color excess which results in the vast majority of them being excluded from the final sample.
-At the same time, around half of the simulated WD+MS binaries also have non-zero color excess and are excluded, which is primarily due to the fixed age assumption made in the calculation of color excess (Section \ref{ssec:color_excess_cut}) and suggests a less stringent cut may have been possible.
-In addition, the observed distribution is broader.
-One possible cause of this is that there is a discrepancy between the true and measured metallicities.
-This may also be responsible for the difference in the metallicity distributions of the observed and model samples (Figure \ref{fig:nce_dist}).
-While there is no obvious cause of this, we note that the \citet{Zhang2023MNRAS} metallicities were calculated assuming \texttt{gaia\_source} parallaxes (as opposed to those from the NSS catalog) and did not account for the presence of light from luminous companions in the XP spectra.
-Since the uncertainties on these parallaxes are underestimated \citep{El-Badry2025arXiv}, it is likely that they metallicities are less accurate than their uncertainties suggest.
-The effect of introducing such a discrepancy is explored in Appendix \ref{ssec:appendix_CE_met_spread} but it does not significantly affect the distributions of the other parameters in the final NCE sample.
-However, a broader color excess distribution reduces the total number that enter the sample, adding an uncertainty of $\sim 5\%$ on the inferred fraction of post-AGB MT systems that end up in wide orbits, on top of the that coming from the choice of an empirical correction described above.
+A possible explanation is that there is a discrepancy between the true and measured metallicities.
+This may also be responsible for the difference in the metallicity distributions of the observed and model samples (see discussion around Figure \ref{fig:nce_dist}).
+We note that the \citet{Zhang2023MNRAS} metallicities were calculated assuming \texttt{gaia\_source} parallaxes (as opposed to those from the NSS catalog) and did not account for the presence of light from luminous companions in the XP spectra.
+Since the uncertainties on these parallaxes are underestimated \citep{El-Badry2025arXiv}, it is likely that the metallicities are less accurate than their uncertainties suggest.
+The effect of introducing such a discrepancy is explored in Appendix \ref{ssec:appendix_CE_met_spread}; it does not significantly affect the distributions of the other parameters in the final NCE sample.
+However, a broader color excess distribution reduces the total number of systems that enter the final sample, adding another source of uncertainty on the inferred fraction of post-AGB MT systems that end up in wide orbits.